huggingface/blog/1_58_llm_extreme_quantization.md

 ### Inference Phase

-During inference, we just quantize the weights to ternary values without rescaling.
-We do the same thing with activations on 8 bits, and then we do a matmul with an efficient kernel before dividing by both the weight scales and activations scales.
-This should result in a notable improvement in inference speed, especially with appropriate optimized hardware.
+During inference, we simply quantize the weights to ternary values without rescaling.
+We apply the same approach to activations using 8-bit precision, then perform a matrix multiplication with an efficient kernel, followed by dividing by both the weight and activation scales.
+This should significantly improve inference speed, particularly with optimized hardware.
+You can see that the rescaling process differs during training, as matrix multiplications are kept in fp16/bf16/fp32 for proper training in the backward pass using STE and fake quantization layers.

 ```python
 # Adapted from https://github.com/microsoft/unilm/blob/master/bitnet/The-Era-of-1-bit-LLMs__Training_Tips_Code_FAQ.pdf
 import torch